rkwadriga/symfony6-php8.1-start/rkwadriga/jwt-bundle/README.md

 rkwadriga_jwt:
     # The user provider that will be used to log-in the user
     provider: app_user_provider

+    # The user identifier that you use in your user provider to identify
+    # the user (usually its "email" or "username")
+    user_identifier: email

     # Log-in url.
 By defaul it`s "POST /api/token"
     # but you can create your own url